-WPHF is rapidly mobilizing resources to channel flexible institutional and programmatic funding to local civil society organizations and women’s activists in Ukraine working to provide critical humanitarian assistance to women refugees and IDPs and protect women and girls affected by the conflict against sexual and gender-based violence.
+WPHF is channeling flexible institutional and programmatic funding to local civil society organizations and women’s activists in Ukraine and Moldova working to provide critical humanitarian assistance to women refugees and IDPs, enhance their economy recovery and participation in humanitarian planning and response, and protect women and girls affected by the conflict against sexual and gender-based violence.

-In Ukraine, WPHF is taking immediate action to support local women activists responding to the urgent challenges facing women and girls affected by the conflict in the face of the current crisis.
-WPHF aims to support local women’s organizations in Ukraine with urgent core and programmatic financing – enabling them to provide essential humanitarian assistance to women refugees and IDPs and protect women and girls affected by the conflict against sexual and gender-based violence.
+In response to the war in Ukraine, WPHF is rapidly mobilizing to support local women activists responding to the urgent challenges facing women and girls affected by the conflict in Ukraine and Moldova.
+WPHF is actively supporting local women’s organizations in both countries with urgent institutional and programmatic financing – enabling them to provide essential humanitarian assistance to women refugees and IDPs, enhance their economy recovery and participation in humanitarian planning and response, and protect women and girls affected by the conflict against sexual and gender-based violence.

 Even though Ukraine has been striving for improved democracy, rule of law, respect for human rights, and equality since its independence in 1991, the turbulent events of the past six years, especially the integration of the Crimean Peninsula into Russia and the seizure of parts of the Donetsk and Luhansk regions in eastern Ukraine by pro-Russian separatists, left the country in a critical, highly unstable situation.